inlets/inlets-pro/chart/README.md

-## Helm charts for inlets Pro
+## Helm charts for inlets

-[inlets](https://inlets.dev/) consists of a client and a server portion.
+[inlets](https://inlets.dev) has both a client and a server, which connect to each other to build a tunnel.

 When a client wants to expose a service publicly, or privately within a remote network, it connects to a server using its control-plane (a HTTPS websocket).